Mathematical Programming Decoding of Binary Linear Codes: Theory and Algorithms: Efficient LP Solvers for BLPD

 While bloating BLPD1 in this manner seems inefficient at first glance, the reason behind is that the LP dual of PLPD, leads to an FFG which is topologically equivalent to the one of the primal LP, which allows to use the graphical structure for solving the dual.
 After manipulating constraints of the dual problem to obtain a closely related, “softened” dual linear programming decoding (SDLPD) formulation, the authors propose a coordinate-ascent-type algorithm resembling the min-sum algorithm and show convergence under certain assumptions.
 In this algorithm, all the edges of FFG are updated according to some schedule.
 It is shown that the update calculations required during each iteration can be efficiently performed by the SPAD.
 The coordinate-ascent-type algorithm for SDLPD is guaranteed to converge if all the edges of the FFG are updated cyclically.

 Under the BIAWGNC, the authors compare the error-correcting performance of the coordinate-ascent-type algorithm (max iterations: 64, 256) against the performance of the MSAD (max iterations: 64, 256) on the $(3,6)$-regular LDPC code with $n=1000$ and rate $R=\frac{1}{2}$.
 MSAD performs slightly better than the coordinate-ascent-type algorithm.
-In summary, \cite{VoKo} shows that it is possible to develop LP based algorithms with complexities similar to IMPD.
+In summary, Vontobel and Kötter \cite{VoKo} show that it is possible to develop LP based algorithms with complexities similar to IMPD.

 The convergence and the complexity of the coordinate-ascent-type algorithm proposed in \cite{VoKo} are studied further in \cite{Burshtein} by Burshtein.
 His algorithm has a new scheduling scheme and its convergence rate and computational complexity are analyzed under this scheduling.
 With this new scheduling scheme, the decoding algorithm from \cite{VoKo} yields an iterative approximate LPD algorithm for LDPC codes with complexity in $O(n)$.
 The main difference between the two algorithms is the selection and update of edges of the FFG.
 In \cite{VoKo} all edges are updated cyclically during one iteration, whereas in \cite{Burshtein}, only few selected edges are updated during one particular iteration.
 The edges are chosen according to the variable values obtained during previous iterations.